The Best Razors For Sensitive Skin

 First of all, the Schick Hydro Sense comes with gel reservoirs that moisturize the skin after you’ve run the blades across it.
 These gel reservoirs are particularly effective because they retain the gel far longer than lubricating strips.
 Too often, these strips flake and fall off before the blades become dull.
 You can choose between coconut oil, menthol, or herbal extracts when you purchase your razor.
 Personally, I recommend coconut oil because its high in the saturated fats your skin needs to stay supple and soft.

 It also comes with shock absorbent technology that allows the head to swivel as you glide the razor across your face with minimal effort on your part.
 While seemingly insignificant, this keeps the head at that ideal 30° shaving angle.

 These blades are slightly smoother than most, so you might find a layer of stubble on your jaw line even after you’ve gone over it a few times.
 This is pretty normal.
-The blades are created with a smoother edge because they’re designed for men with sensitive skin.
+The blades are created with a smoother edge and definitely the best razors for sensitive skin.

 Best Safety Razors

-Safety razors can also be a great choice for men with sensitive skin because they are built with one blade instead of five.
+Safety razors can also be one of the best razors for sensitive skin because they are built with one blade instead of five.
 Cartridge razors usually come with five or six blades, but the truth is, one blade shaves just as well as five do.
 In fact, five blades will irritate your skin a lot more than one will.

 So while there is a steeper learning curve, if you’re willing to put in the effort, safety razors will pay off in the long run for those who are sick of red, irritating razor bumps.